 Search for a retail pharmacy in your area.

 Find an outpatient infusion center.

 Visit us to pay bills, ask billing questions, or request billing records.

-Stress incontinence is the inability to control the release of urine when pressure on the abdominal muscles increases.
+Stress incontinence is the inability to control the release of urine when pressure on the belly muscles increases.
 This can occur when a person laughs, coughs, sneezes, lifts a heavy object, or jogs.

-Increased pressure on the top of the bladder created by one of these actions forces urine past the valve that normally keeps urine in the bladder.
-This results in leakage.
-Causes of stress incontinence include changes in the nerves and muscles that control the release of urine.
+Increased pressure on the top of the bladder created by one of these actions forces urine past the muscle (sphincter) that normally keeps urine in the bladder.
+This results in the leaking of urine.

 To learn more, visit Healthwise.org

 © 1995- Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.